Career : 2018 -

 Interestingly Schumacher was the third Bendigo Pioneer taken by Carlton in the 2017 National Draft, maybe this is an omen going back to the Blues halcyon days when the Bendigo zone was a recruiting gold mine!

 Schumacher spent all of 2018 at the Northern Blues, gradually moving up the field from a defensive role.
 Despite some murmurs of imminent selection and a long list of defensive injuries, selection did not follow for the Blues.
 However he was of course retained and then turned up to the 2019 pre-season in fantastic shape - a debut beckons!

 After numerous games being named as an emergency, Angus Schumacher would finally crack it for a senior game during the 2019 season when the Blues took on the reigning premiers West Coast Eagles in Round 20 at Marvel Stadium.
-Sadly for Schumacher who showed some promise on debut would not manage another games for the Blues, he was delisted at the end of the 2019 season.
+Sadly for Schumacher, who showed some promise on debut, he would not manage another game for the Blues and was delisted at the end of the 2019 season.

 Schumacher was recruited from Stathfieldsaye via the Bendigo Pioneers.